stefanarctic/HTML-Grabber/README.md

 Go in the directory the program is and from the command line run 'node htmlgrabber.js'

-!Note: Be sure that you have node installed
+!Note: Be sure that you have node installed.
+You can install it from https://nodejs.org/en/